Click HERE to learn more about accessing these services from the comfort of your home via telehealth.

 - Bulimia Nervosa: Individuals consume large amounts of food, and then induce themselves to vomit to stop weight gain.

-- Binge Eating Disorder (BED): Eating large amounts of food in small periods of time.
+- Binge Eating Disorder (BED): Someone eats large amounts of food in small periods of time.

 - Avoidant/Restrictive Food Intake Disorder (ARFID) 14: Children are not just finicky when it comes to this disorder, but they become malnourished because they restrict themselves from eating certain foods.